Liu-Eroteme/stallmanGPT/README.md

 ## to do

-So much, give the ai info about the os, better prompts, better model choices, UX, ..
+So much, give the ai info about the os, better prompts, better model choices, UX, .. maybe some flags for stuff like using gpt4 if it's available etc
 Oh and fix this readme, it kinda sucks
 TBH, idk if i have the energy to actually build this out but hey, we'll see and now it's out there so